jpcranfo/WC/README.md

 This collection of files and folder contains the complete program to count words in text files and calculate running median of words/line with each line in text files

-Typical way to compile and run Template from Linux-like environment - type the following (minus "Step X)) at command line is ./run.sh
+Typical way to compile and run Template from Linux-like environment - type the following at command line is ./run.sh